Is it possible to buy a visa for the Federal Republic of Germany?

 For planned stays of up to 90 days in the so-called Schengen area, the decision on whether or not a visa is issued is taken according to uniform criteria.
 The Schengen area comprises 26 European countries.
 Most of these are members of the European Union (EU).
 A Schengen visa entitles its holder to stay in the Schengen area as long as the visa is valid, but no longer than 90 days in any 180-day period.
 When a visa is granted, stays for the purpose of tourism, visiting friends or family, and conducting business are generally allowed.
 EU visa regulations contain a list of third countries whose citizens require a visa, and those whose citizens do not (https://www.auswaertiges-amt.de/en/einreiseundaufenthalt/-/231148).

-Applicants for a Schengen visa must meet four requirements:
+Applicants for a Schengen visa must meet the following four requirements in particular:

 - The purpose of the trip to Germany must be plausible and comprehensible.

-- Anyone who wishes to travel to Germany must show that he/she will leave the country after his/her Schengen visa expires.
+- Anyone who wishes to travel to Germany must demonstrate that he/she will leave the country after his/her Schengen visa expires.

 - For a visa, documentary evidence must be provided of travel health insurance for the entire duration of the trip.
 This insurance must be valid throughout the Schengen area, with a minimum coverage of 30,000 euros.

-Stays of more than three months are not governed by the Schengen process.
+Stays of more than 90 days in any 180-day period are not governed by the Schengen process.
 For these, national regulations apply.
 The Federal Republic of Germany requires nearly all citizens of non-EU countries to obtain a visa.

 How can a visa be obtained?

-You may need to schedule significantly in advance.
+You may need to schedule an appointment well in advance.
 In some cases, your actual appointment will be several weeks after you arrange it by phone.
-Use only visa services that you find on the website of the German mission in your country.
+Use only visa services that you find on the website of the German mission abroad in your country.

 Appointments are made only by the mission abroad, or by its external service provider.
 Applicants must make appointments directly and in person.
 Do not trust any so-called agency that claims it can make an early appointment for you.
 This is not possible.

 You must bring all necessary documents with you to your appointment.
-It is a good idea to find out in advance which documents will be required.
+You should definitely find out in advance which documents will be required.
 This information can also be obtained on the websites of the missions abroad.